Samsamepitech/trello_clone/README.md

 # trello_clone
-A trello clone made with php
+A trello clone made with VueJS

 # Project setup